skarppinen/cpf-diff-init/README.md

 # cpf-diff-init
-Source code and materials related to the article "Conditional particle filters with diffuse initial distributions" [(Karppinen and Vihola, 2020)][arxiv].
+Source code and materials related to the article _Conditional particle filters with diffuse initial distributions_ [(Karppinen and Vihola, 2020)][arxiv].
-The code is written in [Julia] version 1.3.1.
+The code is written in [Julia] (version 1.3.1).

 ## Getting started

-1. Clone the project with `git clone https://github.com/skarppinen/cpf-diff-init.git`.
+1. [Install Julia][julia-downloads].
+For compatibility it is best to use version 1.3.1.
-2. Inside the project folder `cpf-diff-init`, run `julia install_dependencies.jl`.
+2. Clone the project with `git clone https://github.com/skarppinen/cpf-diff-init.git`.
-This will install all Julia packages required by the project.
+3. Inside the project folder `cpf-diff-init`, run `julia install_dependencies.jl`.
-For compatibility it is best to use Julia version 1.3.1.
+This script will install all Julia packages that are required by the project.

 ## Descriptions of the source code files in the project